mihneadb/stressed/README.md

 Use the provided `requirements.txt` to install the deps and then you can either run the Flask development server using `python app.py` or start the app via `gunicorn`, using `gunicorn -k eventlet app:app`.

+Don't forget to build the JS as well - you can read everything about it in `static/README.md`.

 ## URLs